 - Enable people to talk, together or individually, often about difficult or distressing issues, in ways that respect their experiences, invite engagement and support recovery.

 Family Therapy may involve all family members, including young children, adolescents and parents.
-Or it may involve some family members or couples.
+Or it may include some family members or couples.
 Sibling groups may attend with or without their parents.
-Clients can attend for individual sessions separately from their families if this is their request and need.
+Clients can attend individual sessions separately from their families if this is their request and need.

 Clanwilliam Institute works individuals, couples, children, parents, siblings and vulnerable adults.